colinator/zerialize/README.md

 ## Building

 This is a **header-only library**, and contains nothing to build.
+Well, sort of: the core library is header-only.
+Each supported protocol relies on 3rd-party libraries, which may or may not be header-only.
 The `examples/`, `test/`, and `benchmark_compare/` directories contain executables with examples of how to organize CMake projects.

 Just include the headers and you're ready to serialize all the things.